Research and analysis

-This analysis has informed a background evidence paper associated with the forthcoming Fuller Working Lives partnership strategy document.
-The research is part of a suite of 4 DWP research reports contributing to the Fuller Working Lives evidence base.
+The research is part of a suite of 4 Department for Work and Pensions (DWP) research reports contributing to the Fuller Working Lives: evidence base 2017.

 The 4 DWP research reports are:

-- Employer experiences of recruiting, retaining and retraining older workers
+- Employer experiences of recruiting, retaining and retraining older workers: qualitative research

 - Attitudes to working in later life: British Social Attitudes 2015 (this report)